mhwood/diagnostics_vec/README.md

 Note that this repository has two additional directories which will not be included in the eventual pull request:
 - example_configurations: a set of examples showing how the package works in a variety of configurations - jupyter notebooks are additionally provided to demonstrate the package use
 - utils: functions that facilitate the development of this package and the eventual pull request

+## Testing New Files and Preparing the Fork
+In order to test the new files which will be included in the pull request, there is a convenient script in the utils directory called copy_file_to_fresh_MITgcm_copy.py.
+This script will copy the new files from the doc, pkg, and verification into the MITgcm clone/fork.